petehanssens/serverlessdays-anz/src/tickets.md

 # Tickets

-Tickets for ServerlessDays ANZ 2024 are available now, with early bird prices available for a limited time at 30% off!
+Tickets for ServerlessDays ANZ 2024 are available now, with keynote announcement tickets available for purchase!

 ### Convincing Your Boss?